meerk40t/svgelements/README.md

 ## Color

 Color is another fundamental element within SVG that is also useful elsewhere.
-The object contains an 'int' as 'value' in the form of an ARGB 32-bit integer.
-It will parse all the SVG color functions.
+The object contains an 'int' as 'value' in RGBA order, storing alpha in the 8 least signficant bits.
+It parses all the SVG color functions.

 If we get the `.fill` or `.stroke` of an object.
 This can be expressed in many ways, and needs to be converted to a consistent form.
 We could have a 3, 4, 6, or 8 digit hex. rgb(r,g,b) value, a static dictionary name or percent rgb(r,g,b).
 And must be properly parsed according to the spec.